 The present document also defines stage 3 for the Authentication Proxy usage as specified in 3GPP TS 33.222 [5].

 The present document also defines stage 3 for the subscriber certificate enrolment as specified in 3GPP TS 33.221 [4] which is one realization of the Ua interface.
 The subscriber certificate enrolment uses the HTTP Digest based implementation of bootstrapped security association usage to enrol a subscriber certificate and the delivery of a CA certificate.

+The present document also defines stage 3 for TLS using AKMA (Authentication and Key Management for Applications) keys over the Ua* interface (AKMA AF-UE) as described in 3GPP TS 33.535 [xx].

 2 References